Planting & Fertilising

 Most garden products, like gypsum, lime, chemical fertilisers etc, need to be solubilised to work, and with many being salt based actually make watering less effective.
 Our rock mineral products only need some moisture to activate the biology that is included with the products.
 This biology then goes to work restoring the natural cycles in your soil, and can help to drought-proof your gardens, minimising your water usage too.

-A: The combination of the attractive properties of some minerals, plus the action of the microbes releasing organic acids and enzymes breaking down decaying organic matter, work together to adhere and “bind” soil particles together to form aggregates.
+A: The combination of the attractive properties of some minerals, plus the action of the microbes releasing organic acids and enzymes breaking down decaying organic matter, coupled with soil fungi shedding organic glomalin, all work together to adhere and “bind” soil particles together to form aggregates.

 We recommend Garden Delight for sand as it has the highest concentration of microbes and organic acids.